JanssenProject/jans/jans-shibboleth-idp/docs/openapi_design_spec.md

 Recorded here so the seam is explicit and stays clean:

-- **Peer capability, not a TR sub-resource.** It is **not** under `/v1/trust/...`; it lives at a neutral base (e.g. `/v1/files`) so future consumers — other jans API services that POST JSON-plus-file — can reuse it without it reading as TR-owned.
+- **Peer capability, not a TR sub-resource.** It is **not** under `/v1/trust/...`; it lives at a neutral base (e.g. `/v1/files`) so it reads as shared infrastructure, not TR-owned.
-- **Minimal contract:** `upload → { token }`, `resolve(token) → bytes (+ content metadata)`, and optionally
+- **Two-call contract:** `upload → { token }` (external client stages bytes) and `claim(token, destination)`
-  `consume(token)` so staging can GC immediately after the config write dereferences it.
-Because dereference is **eager** (D17), tokens are short-lived and need **no** pin / reference-count / long TTL.
+  (a store-connected backend takes ownership). `destination` is a unix-style path locating the metadata in the document store's directory-like structure. `claim` is a **control-plane** call: staging **moves** the entry there (the filename under the path is derived deterministically from the token, so claim is idempotent) and returns the durable **file handle** (the resulting path, + integrity `sha256`).
+No `resolve`/`consume` and no consumer-initiated delete: consumers read the handle **directly from the document store** (see below), and a background **cleaner** reaps `unclaimed AND expired` staged entries (a claim's *move* takes the entry out of staging, so there is no claimed-but-staged state and no explicit release).
+Because the claim moves eagerly (D17), tokens are short-lived and need **no** pin / reference-count / long TTL.
+- **Two principals, one enforceable gate.** The **uploader** (external UI/CLI) holds `files` + `files.upload` and can only stage; the **claimer** (config backend, and later the activation worker) holds `files` + `files.claim`.
+Scopes stay permission-only.
+The uploader cannot claim, and a claimer token cannot be minted from an upload token.
+- **Reuse is scoped to same-store consumers.** Direct-read (and the control-plane move) assume the consumer shares this deployment's document store — which every trust service does, and which is shared across nodes **by construction** (it is a networked store, so multi-node direct-read needs no special provisioning).
+A remote / out-of-ecosystem consumer that does *not* share the store would need an HTTP `resolve` (token → bytes) path — **documented here as a future option, not built**, since there is no such consumer.
-- **Separate spec + module, shared deployable initially.** Co-hosted in the same runtime as the trust API (shares `components/common.yaml` for `problem+json` and the same bearer-auth infra).
+- **Separate spec + module, shared deployable initially.** Co-hosted in the same runtime as the trust API (shares `components/common.yaml` for `problem+json`).
 Promote it to its own deployable only when a second concrete consumer or an operational reason (large files, independent scaling, separate deploy cadence) appears — the separate module keeps that a packaging change, not a rewrite.
-- **Its own media/security concerns** (multipart/`octet-stream`, size caps, content-type sniffing, malware scanning, storage quotas, an upload-scoped token) stay contained there.
+- **Its own media/security concerns** (`octet-stream`, size caps, content-type sniffing, malware scanning, storage quotas, upload/claim scopes) stay contained there.
 Keeping them out of the JSON-only trust spec is *why* the split exists.

+**Load-bearing assumption — the document store enforces no permissions.** The file storage is a shared document store whose directory-like structure carries no ACLs: staging and every trust service access it with full rights — a drive with directories, but no permissions on the directories.
+It is **not** a POSIX filesystem, and being a networked store it is shared across all nodes by construction (so the multi-node activation workers all read the same store — no shared-volume provisioning needed).
+Two consequences to record, because they decide the design:

+- **The scope check at `upload`/`claim` is the *only* enforceable authorization and audit point for files.**
+  Staging performs every placement (the claim `move`) precisely so that gate exists; the store cannot police who writes what.
+"Consumers read directly but place files only via `claim`" is therefore a **documented convention, not an enforced invariant** — anything with store access can bypass it, and nothing stops it.
+- **Destination validation on `claim` is namespace hygiene, not a security sandbox.** Staging normalizes the caller-named destination path and keeps a sane per-claimer layout to prevent *accidental* clobbering — there is no boundary to breach, so this is correctness, not defense.

+If the store ever gains a real per-area permission model (per-path ACLs, per-service credentials), revisit: placement could then move to each consumer under its own rights, and staging would no longer need full write access.
+Until then this is YAGNI.

 ---